 Agriculture

-The Trump administration froze $22 million in funding from the U.S. Agency for International Development for LSU's project to make crops more readily available to those at risk of hunger.
+The Trump administration froze $22 million in funding from the U.S. Agency for International Development for Louisiana State University's project to make crops more readily available to those at risk of hunger.

 March 2025: Calcasieu Parish Schools Stated Trump USDA Cuts Would Reduce Amount Of Produce They Bought From Local Farmers.
 According to KPLC, "Two programs totaling over $1 billion in federal funding have been cut by the U.S Department of Agriculture.
 One of them is the Local Food for Schools Cooperative Agreement Program, which provided around $660 million in funding for schools across the U.S to buy food from local farmers.
 Calcasieu Parish Schools received $100,000 in funding through the Local Food for Schools Program to purchase foods from local farmers.
 While cuts to the program won’t affects schools' ability to feed students, Calcasieu Schools Nutrition Program Director Jacqueline Richard says it will reduce the amount of locally-sourced products they serve.
 Over the past two years, they’ve used the funding to purchase food like cucumbers, strawberries, satsumas, ground beef and rice from Louisiana farmers.
 'We used all the funds that we had available.
 We used them well.
 We built relationships with local farmers, and local vendors, and we’re really proud of the work we did to bring local foods to our students in Calcasieu,' Richard said."
 [KPLC, 3/14/25]